-DBS Facilitator Notes contain helpful guidelines for those facilitating a DBS as well as those training potential facilitators.
-These principles may seem counterintuitive, but they are crucial for multiplication.
-Make sure to cover them if you're facilitating a DBS, or training someone to do DBS.
+DBS Facilitator Notes contain helpful guidelines for facilitating a DBS.
+These principles may seem counterintuitive, but are crucial for multiplication.

-Value Groups: Gatherings of three or more create a unique dynamic that one-on-one meetings do not offer.
-They foster greater engagement, promote accountability, and provide increased support.
-Groups enhance learning through shared insights, help prevent errors through collective wisdom, and offer mutual encouragement.
+Value Groups: Gatherings of two or more students create a unique dynamic not found in one-on-one meetings.
+They foster deeper engagement, enrich learning through shared insights, help prevent errors, strengthen accountability, and provide mutual encouragement.

-Encourage Discussion: This is especially helpful for groups reluctant to talk, or groups that already have a basic understanding of the content.
-For instance, "What does verse three say about God?" or "Why is this so?" or "How does this apply to your life?"
-Ask application questions to deepen discussion.
-See Follow Up Questions for more info.
+Encourage Discussion: Promote active discussion, especially in groups that may be hesitant to speak or those with a foundational understanding of the content.
+For quieter groups, ask direct questions like, “What does verse three say about God?”
+For groups more familiar with studying God’s word, prompt deeper reflection with questions like, “Why is this so?” or “How does this apply to your life?”
+Using personal application questions enriches the conversation.
+Refer to DBS Follow-Up Questions for more ideas.

-Share the Facilitator Role: Encourage the facilitator to involve others as question askers.
+Share the Facilitator Role: Involve others, regardless of status.
 This shows that anyone can guide the group, building confidence and promoting multiplication.
 Use your device to stay on track.
 Start meetings with DBS question #1, not prayer requests, to maintain focus.

-Keep things simple, so existing groups can quickly start new groups, which in turn start even more groups.
-The goal is the natural, continual formation of new Discovery Groups.
+Keep things simple: Make it easy enough that existing groups can quickly start new groups, which in turn start even more groups.
+The goal is the spontaneous and continued formation of new Discovery Groups.

 Resources